Dasharo/docs/docs/kb/edk2-capsule-updates.md

 it appears to be less flexible due to relying on the build system of EDK2 which is quite rigid for a large firmware variance that can be found in Dasharo.

-Because `GenerateCapsules` is in Python and at least part of the functionality is abstracted in form of modules, it's also possible to build custom tools on top of that.
+Because `GenerateCapsule` is in Python and at least part of the functionality is abstracted in form of modules, it's also possible to build custom tools on top of that.